earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

 ### What About Q and A?

 You may notice that pressing q still quits.
-Not great if your contacts name is Quincy Quigley.
+Not great if your contact's name is Quincy Quigley.
 Don't worry, we'll fix this a little bit later.

 </div>